tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 If TLS peers independently initiate the extended key update and the requests cross in flight, the `ExtendedKeyUpdate(key_update_request)` with the lower lexicographic order of the `key_exchange` value in `KeyShareEntry` MUST be ignored.
+It MUST NOT be included in the transcript hash.
 This prevents each side from advancing keys by two generations.
 If the tie-break comparison yields equality (an event that should be impossible for genuine asymmetric key pairs), the endpoint MUST treat this as a protocol violation,